NexAdn/UnitedShops/README.md

 # Contributing
 I appreciate every type of contribution, be it feature requests, bug reports or new/improved code.

-If you'd like to submit a Pull Request, please be so kind and format your code using the Oracle Java code conventions and stick to a similar naming and coding scheme as used throughout the repo.
+If you'd like to submit a Pull Request, please be so kind and format your code using the Oracle Java code conventions and always using 4-space indentation and stick to a similar naming and coding scheme as used throughout the repo.
-Should you deliberately ignore these reqirements, you must state a good reason or your PR won't be merged.
+Should you deliberately ignore these requirements, you must state a good reason or your PR won't be merged.